WolframResearch/WolframClientForPython/docs/install.rst

 .. toctree::
     :maxdepth: 4

-Installation of the library
+Installation of the Library
 ============================

 The library source code is available in various repositories:

-* hosted on *PyPi.org* and available in `pip`,
+* hosted on *PyPi.org* and available in `pip`
-* in a public repository on `Github`,
+* in a public repository on `GitHub`
-* bundled with Wolfram Desktop 12+.
+* bundled with Wolfram Desktop 12+

 .. note::
-    Even though most of the features were built to work on Python 2.7, it is recommended to use the library with Python 3.4 or greater.
+    even though most of the features were built to work on Python 2.7, it is recommended to use the library with Python 3.4 or greater.

 Install with pip
 ^^^^^^^^^^^^^^^^^^^